-Vampire: The Masquerade — Bloodlines 2 is the sequel to 2004's Vampire: The Masquerade Bloodlines, currently in development by Hardsuits Labs and published by Paradox Interactive, scheduled to release in 2020.note Quite a few of the developers on the original game, most prominently designer and writer Brian Mitsoda and composer Rik Schaffer, have returned for this game.
-The game additionally features Cara Ellison and Chris Avellone as writers.
+Vampire: The Masquerade — Bloodlines 2 is the upcoming sequel to 2004's Vampire: The Masquerade Bloodlines, currently in development by Hardsuits Labs and published by Paradox Interactive, scheduled to release in late 2020.
+Quite a few of the developers on the original game, most prominently designer and writer Brian Mitsoda and composer Rik Schaffer, have returned for this game.
+The game additionally features Cara Ellison as writer.

 Fifteen years after the events in Los Angeles, on a foggy night in Seattle, vampires swoop down from the rooftops in Pioneer Square and conduct a mass embrace, converting a group of humans into so-called "Thin-Bloods."
 It's a dangerous and illegal act.
 Abandoned to the world, these bewildered and naïve Thin-Bloods threaten the Masquerade, the elaborate social pact that prevents humans from finding out about vampires.